LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 12. Sybil Resistance

-A Sybil attack occurs when a malicious actor creates multiple fake identities to game a reputation system—for example, creating sock-puppet accounts to inflate ratings.
+A Sybil attack occurs when a malicious actor creates multiple fake identities to game a reputation systemâ€”for example, creating sock-puppet accounts to inflate ratings.
 The Quantum of Trust framework has built-in Sybil resistance through its economic structure.
 If an attacker splits their activity across k fake identities, each identity accumulates only 1/k of the history that an honest agent would build.
 Less history means lower trust.
 Lower trust means eligibility for fewer and lower-quality contracts.
-The economics favor consolidation of reputation over fragmentation—you're better off building genuine trust through a single agent than spreading thin across multiple sybils.
+The economics favor consolidation of reputation over fragmentationâ€”you're better off building genuine trust through a single agent than spreading thin across multiple sybils.
 This inequality formalizes that insight: an honest agent's history size will always exceed any individual sybil's history.

 **Mathematical notation:**
 $$|h_t(a_{\text{honest}})| > |h_t(a_{\text{sybil}_i})| \quad \forall i$$